Matt Fitzpatrick Net Worth: What Is The English Golfer Worth?

 (Image credit: Getty Images)

-Prior to turning professional in 2014, Fitzpatrick won the US Amateur with a 4&3 victory over Australian Oliver Goss.
-After his win, it wouldn't take long for him to secure a first professional title as, at the 2015 British Masters, he secured a two shot victory.
+Prior to turning professional in 2014, Fitzpatrick won the US Amateur with a 4&3 victory over Australian, Oliver Goss.
+After his win, it wouldn't take long for him to secure a first professional title as, at the 2015 British Masters, he secured a two-shot victory.
 This netted him €671,549.98 and, at 21 years and 40 days, he became the fifth youngest English winner in European Tour history.

-Primarily plying his trade on the DP World/European Tour circuit for the early part of his career, Fitzpatrick went on to become the youngest Englishman to win five times on the Tour, taking this record from Sir Nick Faldo, with Fitzpatrick going on to currently claim eight victories, including two Omega European Masters and two DP World Tour Championships.
+Primarily plying his trade on the DP World Tour for the early part of his career, Fitzpatrick went on to become the youngest Englishman to win five times on the Tour, taking this record from Sir Nick Faldo.

 Matt Fitzpatrick and Billy Foster celebrate RBC Heritage success